otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

         execute it for each parameter run.

-    • To optimize for r80 loci you will need to tell denovo_map.pl to use the x parameter to filter for loci in 80% of the samples) program.We will keep ```m``` at 3.
-Initially setting M to 4.
+    • To optimize for r80 loci you will need to tell denovo_map.pl to use the x parameter to filter for loci in 80% of the samples) program.
+We will keep ```m``` at 3.
+Initially, we will set M to 4.
 We will also follow the general rule of ```-M =  -n``` and we will tell denovo_map.pl to output to the M4 folder.

-    • You should be able to launch the M4 run now.
+    • With this information, you should be able to launch the M4 run now.
 It will take a couple of minutes.

 3. Once done, you should now see the denovo_map.pl output files in the directory M4.